 FIGURE 9 HERE

 Overall, this index provides some insights into the funding methods used by households to purchase and hold a house.
 It implies that the decline in housing underwriting standards started at least by the end of the 1990s in the US and the UK and lasted until the second half of the 2000s.
-Some FOMC members in the United States were right to worry about the dangerous, albeit early, trends occurring in the housing market.
+Some FOMC members in the United States were right to worry about the dangerous, albeit early, funding trends occurring in the housing market.

 Extending the Analysis: Comparing Financial Fragility across Countries and Heat Map

 The previous index was constructed to measure the change in financial fragility in a given country relative to a given period of time.
 One may also want to compare financial fragility across countries.
-For example, Figure 2 shows that the liquidity ratio is much higher in France relative to other country so, given everything else, it must mean that the risk of debt-deflation originating from French housing finance is smaller than the other two countries.
+For example, Figure 2 shows that the liquidity ratio is much higher in France relative to other country so, given everything else, it must mean that the risk of debt deflation originating from French housing finance is smaller than the other two countries.
 In order to build such an index one needs to have the same variables available across countries.
 Annex 2 shows how the index is built and Figure 10 shows the results of this procedure, which are similar to the previous index in terms of trends.
 As expected, Figure 10 shows that the risk of financial instability coming from French housing finance is much lower than in the United States.

 FIGURE 10 HERE

-The main drawback of this procedure is that the very limited availability of homogenous data across country that represent refinancing pressures and asset-based lending.
-Thus, some important aspects of financial fragility cannot be captured properly for cross country comparison.
+The main drawback of this procedure is that the very limited availability of homogenous data across country that represents refinancing pressures and asset-based lending.
+Thus, some important aspects of financial fragility cannot be captured properly for cross-country comparisons.

-Another extension of the index would be to use it to create a heat map similar to the one the IMF constructed for different markets in its Financial Stability Report.
-Figure 11 shows the heat map for the three countries for the residential mortgage market
+Another extension of the index is to use it to create a heat map similar to the one the IMF constructed for different markets in its Financial Stability Report.
+Figure 11 shows the heat map for the three countries for the residential mortgage market.

 FIGURE 11 HERE

 The color changes depending on deviation from the means.
-If the index value is at or below the means of the index, the color is light grey.
-If the index value is above the means by more than a standard deviation the color is grey.
-If the index value is greater than 1.5 times the means of the index, the color is black.
+If the index value is at or below one standard deviation from the means of the index, the color is light grey.
+If the index value is above one but at or below 1.5 standard deviation from the means the color is dark grey.
+If the index value is greater than 1.5 standard deviation from the means of the index, the color is black.
 This heat map shows that financial fragility was abnormally high first in the US in the mid 2004, followed by the UK in 2005 and France in 2007.
 Financial fragility was really high from the mid 2005 in the US, mid 2006 in the UK, and early 2008 in France.
 Since 2009, the financial fragility index has declined back to its means in the UK and the US but is still relatively high in France.

 Conclusion